BigBird2025-4h/Driveology/README.md

 Driveology is a mobile driver-feedback app built with React Native and Expo.
 The app monitors driving behavior in real time using on-device sensors and GPS data, then provides a driving score, trip statistics, and personalized feedback after each drive.

 The goal of Driveology is to help new drivers develop safer driving habits by providing immediate, easy-to-understand feedback without requiring external hardware, paid APIs, or vehicle integrations.
-Like 20 minutes after I uploaded the repo, I realized theres an app that does the exact same thing, that has the exact same name 😭😭😭😭😭😭😭😭 https://www.fbfs.com/insurance/auto-insurance/driveology however the one I made is completely open source, doesn't collect your information, and doesn't affect your insurance rates (obviously).
+Like 20 minutes after I uploaded the repo, I realized theres an app that does the exact same thing, that has the exact same name 😭😭😭😭😭😭😭😭 https://www.fbfs.com/insurance/auto-insurance/driveology however the one I made is completely open source, doesn't collect your information, and doesn't affect your insurance rates? i also may have forgotten to mention that its better in every single possible way 😉

 If you have any suggestions please email me, I would love to improve the app.